And another thing: should board members get paid?

 Subscribe or support

-If you’d like the full version or archive of these rants, you can join me as an advocate, ally or accomplice for rethinking arts governance on Patreon from just $2.50/month.
+If you’d like the full versions, transcripts or archives of these rants, you can join me as an advocate, ally or accomplice for rethinking arts governance on Patreon from just $2.50/month.

 Or subscribe to my free occasional enews for future updates.